-Should a low tire condition occur on any of the four active road tire(s), you should stop as soon as possible, and inflate the low tire(s) that is highlighted or shown in a different color on the graphic display to the vehicle's recommended cold tire pressure inflation value.
-The system will automatically update, the graphic display of the pressure value(s) will no longer be highlighted or shown in a different color and the Tire Pressure Monitoring Telltale Light will extinguish once the updated tire pressure(s) have been received.
+Should a low tire condition occur on any of the four active road tire(s), you should stop as soon as possible, and inflate the low tire(s) that is highlighted or shown in a different color on the graphic display to the vehicle's recommended cold tire pressure inflation value, as shown in the "Inflate to XX" message.
+The system will automatically update, the graphic display of the pressure value(s) will no longer be highlighted or shown in a different color and the TPMS Warning Light will extinguish once the updated tire pressure(s) have been received.

-NOTE: When filling warm tires, the tire pressure may need to be increased up to an additional 4 psi (30 kPa) above the recommended cold placard pressure in order to turn the Tire Pressure Monitoring Telltale Light off.
+NOTE: When filling warm tires, the tire pressure may need to be increased up to an additional 4 psi (28 kPa) above the recommended cold placard pressure in order to turn the 5 TPMS Warning Light off.